elcodedocle/geogoogael/README.md

 ## How to install/config/deploy

-* Read coments at the beginning of setup.php file.
+* Read coments at the beginning of geogoogael/setup/setup.php file.

 ## How to use